 One downside of living in South Solon, however, is that residents on average have to contend with a long commute, spending on average 37.23 minutes every day commuting to work.

-South Solon is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, South Solon doesn't have a public transportation system that people use for their commute.

-The citizens of South Solon have a very low rate of college education: just 9.54% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of South Solon has a very low overall level of education: only 9.54% of people over 25 hold a 4-year college degree or higher.

 The per capita income in South Solon in 2022 was $28,709, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $114,836 for a family of four.
 However, South Solon contains both very wealthy and poor people as well.